 - dramas, movies, and other performances.
 The conference identified public education as a joint responsibility of the following: the NEC – national and international NGOs, EMOs, etc.; political parties, local authorities, the media, and all citizens.

 During the past elections, it was recognized that voter education was inadequate during the voter registration process as the process occurs early in the election cycle, when parties and EMOs are not fully prepared to activate their volunteer networks.

-For 2013 Elections, there were different groups of active local and international CSOs involved in civic education campaign, such as COMFREL, NICFEC, UNDP working with Khmer Youth Association (KYA) and the CDPO, a group advocating for the rights and wellbeing of Cambodians with disability, to raise carry out awareness-raising activities aimed at empowering indigenous people and people with disability to exercise rights to vote.
+For the 2013 Elections, there were different groups of active local and international CSOs involved in civic education campaigns, such as COMFREL, NICFEC, UNDP working with Khmer Youth Association (KYA) and the CDPO, a group advocating for the rights and wellbeing of Cambodians with disabilities, to raise carry out awareness-raising activities aimed at empowering indigenous people and people with disability to exercise rights to vote.

-Other local organizations of which activities involve civic/ voter education are Cambodian League for the Promotion and Defense of Human Rights (LICADHO), Amara- Cambodian Women’s Network for Development.
+Other local organizations involving civic/ voter education are the Cambodian League for the Promotion and Defense of Human Rights (LICADHO), Amara- Cambodian Women’s Network for Development.